 Market review

-A summary of how financial markets performed during the fourth quarter of 2024.
+A summary of how financial markets performed during the first quarter of 2025.

 Global markets